 Our inheritance dispute solicitors are experts in their field, below is a guide to the process of challenging a Will through lodging a caveat, how to challenge a caveat and how to respond to a warning if you have applied for a caveat.
 If you would like to speak to an expert in relation to an inheritance dispute call us on 01616 966 229 or complete our enquiry form.

 If you want to challenge the validity of a person’s Will, after they have died, you can lodge a caveat at the probate registry.
 This will prevent anyone from obtaining a grant of probate for that person’s estate, which would then give them the power to begin administering the estate.
 A caveat should only be used where you are challenging the validity of a Will.
 It should not be used to extend the limitation period if you intend on bringing a claim for financial provision from a person’s estate.
 The court can order costs against you if you use a caveat for this purpose.

-Our specialist solicitors offer a fixed price service to prepare and send your caveat to the local District Probate Registry for £249, including VAT and standard HMCS fee.
+Our specialist solicitors can prepare and send your caveat to the local District Probate Registry whilst investigating your inheritance dispute.

 You should use this six month period to investigate your potential claim, and it is advisable that you seek legal advice as soon as possible.

 Stephensons have a specialist inheritance dispute team who will be able to advise you in relation to your dispute.
 You may also be entitled to legal aid, depending on whether you are financially eligible.